lino-framework/welfare/docs/tested/aids.rst

 ...    txt = obj.confirmation_text()
 ...    txt = ' '.join(txt.split())
 ...    print("%s : %d" % (unicode(at), qs.count()))
-Eingliederungseinkommen : 32
+Eingliederungseinkommen : 18
-Ausländerbeihilfe : 32
+Ausländerbeihilfe : 33
-Feste Beihilfe : 2
+Feste Beihilfe : 3
-Erstattung : 2
+Erstattung : 3
-Übernahmeschein : 2
+Übernahmeschein : 3
-Übernahme von Arzt- und/oder Medikamentenkosten : 2
+Übernahme von Arzt- und/oder Medikamentenkosten : 6
-Dringende Medizinische Hilfe : 2
+Dringende Medizinische Hilfe : 6
-Möbellager : 2
+Möbellager : 3
-Heizkosten : 2
+Heizkosten : 3
-Lebensmittelbank : 2
+Lebensmittelbank : 3
-Kleiderkammer : 3
+Kleiderkammer : 4

 Grantings by ISIP contract
 ==========================

-TODO: the following has changed.
-Verify whether new situation is okay.

-There are 30 ISIP contracts, and each of them has one granting:
+The :meth:`welfare.isip.ContractBase.get_aid_type`
+method (called from the document template when printing a :mod:`welfare.isip.Contract` in Eupen) works only when :meth:`welfare.isip.ContractBase.get_grantings` returns exactly one granting.
+Which is the normal situation.

+The demo fixtures generate some exceptions to this general rule.
+Here we see that most contracts have indeed exactly 1 granting:

 >>> isip.Contract.objects.all().count()
 30